DevsonWebdev/Gt-tour-simple-header-HTML-CSS/README.md

-﻿# This is just a simple which is almost responsive , It improves design and css skills to thode who seek experience in CSS
+﻿# This is just a simple header which is almost responsive.